jamesta696/Class/README.md

 # Javascript Classes
-Class.js is lite-weight and optimized library used for defining namespaces, classes and inheritance in Javascript using a terse and supple syntax which at first may seem odd, but fully understandable and necessary.
+Class.js is lite-weight and optimized library used for defining namespaces, classes and inheritance in Javascript using a terse and supple syntax.

 **Define a Namespace**
 <pre>